Left Continue shopping

 ¿Por qué La Habana era la capital de la comida callejera?

 Because Havana never closed.
-A port city, a theater city, a late-night city — sailors coming off ships, dancers coming off stages, dockworkers coming off shifts, all of them hungry, all of them standing up.
-The city answered with food you could hold in one hand.
+Port city, theater city, three-in-the-morning city.
+Sailors coming off ships, dancers coming off stages, dockworkers coming off shifts — everybody hungry, everybody standing up, nobody sitting down.
+So the city learned to feed you with one free hand.

 The harbor and Muelle Luz, Havana, around 1900 — where the city began for every arriving ship